mardini1974/iconGenerator/README.md

-# Icon Generator for Fusio 360
+# Icon Generator for Fusion 360
 ## Running
 run as follows